 SUBSTANTIAL ENLARGEMENT: Any expansion of the land area of the development site by more than 25% at any one time of in total since the effective date of this ordinance.

-SUBSTANTIALLY COMPLETED: Completing of at least 30% of the required improvements measured as a percentage of total estimated cost of such improvements.
-Completion of at least 80% of the Required Improvements measured as a percentage of total estimated cost of such improvements.
+SUBSTANTIALLY COMPLETED: Completion of at least 80% of the Required Improvements measured as a percentage of total estimated cost of such improvements. [(AMD), TM-05.14.2024, WA-36]

-TARGETED MARKET COVERAGE AREA: means the portion(s) of the Town of Newry that are targeted to be served by a proposed Wireless Telecommunications Facility.
+TARGETED MARKET COVERAGE AREA: means the portion(s) of the Town of Newry that are targeted to be served by a proposed Wireless Telecommunications Facility. [(NEW), TM-05.14.2024, WA-36]

 TILT: The angle of the solar panels and/or solar collector relative to horizontal.
 Tilt is often between 5 and 40 degrees.
 Solar energy systems can be manually or automatically adjusted throughout the year.
-Alternatively, fixed-tilt systems remain at a static tilt year-round.
+Alternatively, fixed-tilt systems remain at a static tilt year-round. [(NEW), TM-05.14.2024, WA-36]